-IB Economics HL/SL
+IB Economics Study Guide

 Comprehensive IB Economics guide covering microeconomics, macroeconomics, international economics, and development economics.
 Includes diagram practice, evaluation frameworks, and extended response techniques.